Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Introduction

 \subsection{Our contributions}

-Considering the aforementioned unique challenges, our aim is to establish the information-theoretic framework for the CAS systems, delving into the fundamental limits and specific waveform design.
-Compared to the conference version \cite{dong2024fundamental}, which only discussed the corresponding information-theoretic framework, we further elaborate on the optimal distribution of channel input and propose a novel method for Gaussian waveform design in MIMO CAS systems.
-For clarity, the main contributions of this work are summarized as follows.
+Considering the aforementioned unique challenges, our aim is to establish the information-theoretic framework for the \ac{sdas} systems, characterize its fundamental limits, and design dedicated ISAC waveform for \ac{sdas} transmission.
+Compared to the conference version \cite{dong2024fundamental}, which only discussed the information-theoretic framework, we further elaborate on the optimal distribution of channel input and propose a novel method for Gaussian waveform design in MIMO \ac{sdas} systems.
+The main contributions are summarized as follows.

-\begin{itemize} \item First, we establish the information-theoretic framework for CAS systems to illustrate the relationship between achievable distortion, coding rate, and communication channel capacity.
+\begin{itemize} \item First, we establish the information-theoretic framework for \ac{sdas} systems to illustrate the relationship between achievable distortion, coding rate, and communication channel capacity.
 We develop a modified source-channel separation theorem (MSST) specific to the cases of separable distortion metric for \ac{snc} processes.
-Compared to the existing works \cite{dong2023communication,10233679}, we provide a rigorous proof of the operational meaning for the MSST.
+Compared to the existing works \cite{10845869,10233679}, we provide a rigorous proof of the operational meaning for the MSST.

-\item Second, we develop a optimal distribution design for the ISAC signal (\ac{snc} channel input), where the CAS distortion is minimized while adhering to the MSST and resource constraints.
+\item Second, we develop a optimal distribution design for the ISAC signal (i.e., \ac{snc} channel input), where the \ac{sdas} distortion is minimized while adhering to the MSST and resource budget constraints.
 To cope with the functional optimization problem, we conceive a two-step Blahut-Arimoto (BA)-based optimal search algorithm in an effort to tackle the challenges of lacking explicit expressions for the rate-distortion bound and channel capacity.

-\item Third, we propose an optimal waveform design scheme for Gaussian signaling in MIMO CAS systems.
-The associated covariance matrix optimization problem is solved using an successive convex approximation (SCA)-based waveform design algorithm.
+\item Third, we propose an optimal waveform design scheme for Gaussian signaling in MIMO \ac{sdas} systems.
+Under the Gaussian assumption, the explicit expressions of the rate-distortion function and channel capacity are derived.
+Thus, the optimal waveform design is modeled by a covariance matrix optimization problem solved by using an successive convex approximation (SCA)-based algorithm.

-\item Finally, we provide numerical simulation results to show the effectiveness of the proposed algorithms, while demonstrating the unique performance tradeoff between \ac{snc} in the considered CAS systems. \end{itemize}
+\item Finally, we provide numerical simulation results to show the effectiveness of the proposed algorithms, and demonstrate the performance tradeoff between \ac{snc} processes in the \ac{sdas} systems. \end{itemize}